 Overall staff qualifications and training requirements are governed by TWC’s Adult Education and Literacy rule §805.21, Staff Qualifications and Training, at https://texreg.sos.state.tx.us/public/readtac$ext.TacPage?sl=R&app=9&p_dir=&p_rloc=&p_tloc=&p_ploc=&pg=1&p_tac=&ti=40&pt=20&ch=805&rl=21.
 These are general requirements and, for staff who oversee program testing and assessment services and for test proctoring staff, these general requirements will be further defined by the requirements of the test publisher for each test.

 Additionally, test administrators and certain key staff with duties related to distance learning have specific training requirements.
-See the section.
+See the State Guidance for Distance Learning section.

 In TWC rules, staff members who “oversee program assessment services” include test supervisors and test administrators, and “proctoring staff” includes test proctors.
 Staff may have multiple roles in the testing and assessment process or other duties.
 For example, an instructor may also be a test administrator or a proctor.
 Table 12, Overview of Professional Development Requirements for Testing and Assessment Staff, lists the PD requirements by testing or assessment function.
 AEL staff members with overlapping duties are expected to complete the PD hours of the position that requires the most hours and the PD content areas required of all positions.